“Girls Get Equal” to transform power relations for 10m girls by 2024 – Daily Trust

 Girls Get Equal is a main plank of a five-year strategy, estimated at $120m—that’s N48.1 billion—unveiled by Plan International Nigeria.

-The objectives of the plan are to see young women, girls and adolescents empowered to be active drivers of change; get increased access to and complete formal and informal education; enjoy quality sexual and reproductive health and rights.
+The objectives of the plan are to see young women, girls and adolesecents empowered to be active drivers of change; get increased access to and complete for formal and informal education; enjoy quality sexual and reproductive health and rights.

-It will also seek to provide protective environment and access to age- and gender-appropriate services to respond to or prevent disaster risks, violence, abuse, neglect and exploitation.

-Lawmakers have supported increased funding for family planning commodities—N1 billion in the current budget, up from N300m last year and earmarked N850m in the 2020 budget for therapeutic food to treat severe acute malnutrition, up from N250m in the 2019 budget, said Senator Ibrahim Oloriegbe, who chairs the Senate health committee.

 Prostate ENLARGEMENT?